Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 1: Explicit quantum codes from classical codes

 \subsubsection{{\it C} as a nonlinear cyclic code}

-Now consider the nonlinear (4,8,2) code with codewords that are cyclic permutations of 0001 and 1110.
+We now give an example of a quantum code constructed from a non-linear classical code.
+Take the nonlinear $(4,8,2)$ code with codewords that are cyclic permutations of $0001$ and $1110$.
 The corresponding kernel of the matrix $A$ has dimension 3, and one solution to this gives an error detecting quantum code with logical codewords